haanwinckel/ModelObjectTools.jl/README.md

 showModelObject(eq.ev)

 #Now suppose we want to do comparative statics.
 We cannot
-# modify the parameter structure p using something like:
+# modify the parameter structure using something like:
 # myParams.beta = 5.0  #Throws an error!
 # because myParams is immutable.
 The solution is to generate another
 # model object using the following function: